Maxstupo/ydl-ui/README.md

 ## Wiki
 To learn how to use YDL-UI check out the [wiki](https://github.com/Maxstupo/ydl-ui/wiki).
 Please be aware the Wiki might not be updated for the latest release of YDL-UI.

+## Translation
+Wanting to contribute by translating YDL-UI to your language, or fix a typo?
+<br><br>
+Locales for YDL-UI are available in the [ydl-ui_i18n](https://github.com/Maxstupo/ydl-ui_i18n) repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details